How to Create a PostgreSQL Database Snapshot

 -t pattern to specify which tables are included in the snapshot.
 However it is generally recommended to take a full snapshot of the database using the directory archive format and use the

-The DBSnapper app extends the PostgreSQL snapshot and restore utilities' capabilities and simplifies the process of creating, sanitizing, and restoring database snapshots.
+pg_restore commands and simplifies the process of creating, sanitizing, and restoring database snapshots.
 When combined with the DBSnapper Cloud, management of your snapshots is much easier with private cloud storage profiles and team sharing options.
+Install the DBSnapper Agent to get started, and Sign up for the DBSnapper Cloud today!